Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If I have seen further than others, it is by standing upon the shoulders of giants."
+> "Even though you are on the right track - you will get run over if you just sit there."
-> — **Isaac Newton**
+> — **Will Rogers**

 ---